dotnet/docs-maui/docs/fundamentals/accessibility.md

 The `SemanticProperties.HeadingLevel` attached property enables an element to be marked as a heading to organize the UI and make it easier to navigate.
 Some screen readers enable users to quickly jump between headings.

-Headings have a level from 1 to 9, and are represented by the `SemanticHeadingLevel` enumeration, which defines `None`, and `Level1` through to `Level9` members.
+Headings have a level from 1 to 9, and are represented by the `SemanticHeadingLevel` enumeration, which defines `None`, and `Level1` through `Level9` members.

 > [!IMPORTANT]
 > While Windows offers 9 levels of headings, Android and iOS only offer a single heading.
 Therefore, when `SemanticProperties.HeadingLevel` is set on Windows it maps to the correct heading level.
 However, when set on Android and iOS it maps to a single heading level.